Overview of information privacy in Australia

 Personal property securities

-The Any property that is not freehold land (real property).
-Securities Act 2009 (Cth) (‘PPS Act’) established a national register for personal property and Money or property promised to be handed over as a guarantee for repayment of a loan, or as a guarantee that a defendant will meet their bail conditions. interests.
+The Personal Property Securities Act 2009 (Cth) (‘PPS Act’) established a national register for personal property and security interests.
 The PPS Act and PPS register commenced operation in May 2011 (for more information, visit www.ppsr.gov.au).

 ‘Personal property’ means property other than land, buildings or fixtures that form a part of land.
-It can include tangibles (e.g. cars, crops and machinery) and intangibles (e.g. An agreement that the law will enforce. rights and intellectual property).
+It can include tangibles (e.g. cars, crops and machinery) and intangibles (e.g. contract rights and intellectual property).

 A personal property security is created when a ‘secured party’ takes an interest in personal property as security for a loan or other obligation or enters into a transaction that involves the supply of secured finance.
-A ‘secured party’ is a person or entity that has a An interest in or power over property to secure payment of a debt or obligation, generally in the form of a mortgage, charge or lien. in the collateral of someone else (the grantor).
+A ‘secured party’ is a person or entity that has a security interest in the collateral of someone else (the grantor).
 ‘Collateral’ is personal property (consumer or commercial) with a security interest attached.

 Registrations on the PPS register can include:

 - data about the grantor’s property or collateral;